gnunn-gitops/cluster-config/README.md

 ## Why not ApplicationSet instead of App-of-App Helm Chart?

 Some folks may be wondering why I do not use an ApplicationSet instead of this App-of-App Helm chart.
 The primary reason is that the Helm chart allows for easily post-processing the generated Applications to enable cluster overrides.
-While having an ApplicationSet with a list generator delivered by kustomize could also accomplish this, the list generator is simply an array which is challenging to patch correctly with JSON semantics (i.e. you can only reference items by ordinal rather then name.
+While having an ApplicationSet with a list generator delivered by kustomize could also accomplish this, the list generator is simply a list which is challenging to patch correctly with JSON semantics (i.e. you can only reference items by ordinal rather then name.
 As a result trying to manage patching this would be error-prone if ordering ever changes in the list.

 Other generator types don't allow any post-processing meaning overriding for specific clusters needs to be packaged into the ApplicationSet which I felt was overly cumbersome.